UBCSailbot/.github/.github/ISSUE_TEMPLATE/bug-report.md

 assignees: ''

 ---
 ### Description

-_Add a description of the bug.
-What went wrong and what did you observe?_
+[//]: # (Add a description of the bug.
+What went wrong and what did you observe?)

 #### Expected Behavior

-_Describe the bug-free behavior._
+[//]: # (Describe the bug-free behavior.)

 #### Actual Behavior

-_Describe what behavior you currently see.
-Try and compare to the expected behavior when possible._
+[//]: # (Describe what behavior you currently see.
+Try and compare to the expected behavior when possible.)

 ### Steps to Reproduce

-_How can the bug be reproduced if someone else were to try and get the same behavior?_
+[//]: # (How can the bug be reproduced if someone else were to try and get the same behavior?)
 1.

 ### Relevant Code

-_Link any relevant code from the codebase or from external sources and describe why it's helpful for the investigation._
+[//]: # (Link any relevant code from the codebase or from external sources and describe why it's helpful for the investigation.)

 ### Initial Thoughts

-_Gather your initial thoughts as to why the bug exists and how the problem could potentially be solved._
+[//]: # (Gather your initial thoughts as to why the bug exists and how the problem could potentially be solved.)

 ### Resources

-_Add any extra resources that you think others could find useful._
+[//]: # (Add any extra resources that you think others could find useful.)
 -